 Ditch the paper towels

-You can sign up here to receive coupons every month from target.
+You can sign up here to receive coupons every month from Target.
 Some of the coupons you will get will be on toys, diapers, feeding supplies, wipes, etc. Target has a more broad selection of natural and organic options when it comes to parenting.
 The nice thing about these coupons is that you will also get deals for those organic and natural brands!

-There are an abundance of fun and free things you can do with your kids.
+There is an abundance of fun and free things you can do with your kids.
 One of my favorites: the park.
 Kids love the park, it’s free, and who doesn’t want to spend the afternoon in nature?
 A few other activities you can do with your kids are: 1) Take them to the lake 2) Build a garden with them 3) Play with sidewalk chalk 4) Play in the snow 5) Go fishing 6) Check out a kids museum 7) Go to the library.
 The list goes on and on.
 Do some research about the activities in your area.
 I know here in Kansas City there is a really great place called Deanna Rose and it’s FREE.
 It is basically a farm run by volunteers.
 Kids love it.
 They can feed the goats, ride little john deere tractors, watch the farmer milk the cow, pet the cats, mine for gold, watch the chickens, etc. It is interactive, fun, and free.

-Save money by packing your kids school lunches.
+Save money by packing your kids’ school lunches.
 The lunch provided at the school is usually expensive and not even close to healthy.

 Skip the special baby towels

-Honestly, you don’t need to pay for the over priced special baby towels at Target or BuyBuyBaby.
+Honestly, you don’t need to pay for the overpriced special baby towels at Target or BuyBuyBaby.
 The towels you already have will work just fine.
 I promise.

-Bottled water can get expensive and is not the best for the environment.
+Bottled water can get expensive and is moreover not the best for the environment.
 We bought a nice water filter and use the tap water.
 You can buy water filters just about anywhere.
 We choose to use the Berkey.
 It is an expensive filter though.
 If you are looking for something more affordable just look into the Brita water filters.
 You can get them at Target and Walmart.